 This account includes a financial asset equivalent to the cash amounts temporarily controlled or withheld by the Company for the cash differences on the failed instructions pending settlement in which the CCP is involved (section 8(b)).
-No such amounts have been recorded as at 31 December 2023 and 2022.
+No such amounts had been recorded as at 31 December 2024 and 2023.